huri000/QuickLayout/README.md

 - Extension to `Array of UIView` that contains functionality that allows you to set constraints directly from an array of views.

 ## Example Project
-The example project (xib/storyboard free) demonstrates the benefits of using QuickLayout with several use cases:
+The example project is xib / storyboard free and demonstrates the benefits of using QuickLayout with several common use cases.

-Table View | Scroll View | Vertigo (Artistic Demonstration)
+Have a look! 😎

 ## Requirements